Depression and Age-Related Macular Degeneration

-Dr. Mark Rinkov can provide you with low vision aids and devices, as well as the practical skills you need to manage your condition and ensure the highest possible quality of life.
-If necessary, Dr. Mark Rinkov will alert health care professionals to the presence of depressive symptoms.
+Dr. Cursaro can provide you with low vision aids and devices, as well as the practical skills you need to manage your condition and ensure the highest possible quality of life.
+If necessary, Dr. Cursaro will alert health care professionals to the presence of depressive symptoms.

 If you or someone you know is suffering from AMD-related depression, we strongly advise you to seek help as soon as possible.

 Vision Impairment and Mental Health in Older Adults

 Though depression is quite common in older adults, rates of depression are particularly high (40%) in those with AMD.
 It’s inversely correlated — as vision decreases, depression increases.

 Certain individuals experience just a short phase of sadness as they grieve their vision loss, but quickly adjust to their new normal.
 Others go through prolonged periods of depression, which only exacerbate the challenges associated with AMD.

 We want you to know that there is absolutely nothing shameful about having depression.
 What is unfortunate, however, is to live with depression when help is available.

 What Causes Depression In Those With Age-Related Macular Degeneration?